anagha-microsoft/databricks-workshops/iot/docs/Provisioning-1-AzureIoT.md

 We will launch an Azure IoT solution accelerator for device simulation.
 With a few clicks, this will provision an Azure IoT hub and provide a web page to select number of simulated devices, type of telemetry (e.g. chiller), and simulate telemetry at periodic intervals for a specific period of time or indefinitely.

 ### 1.0.1.
 Provision the device telemetry generator
-Go to https://www.azureiotsolutions.com/Accelerators and provision the "Device Simulation" accelerator.<br>
+1. Go to https://www.azureiotsolutions.com/Accelerators and select the "Device Simulation" accelerator.<br>
-![Go to the solution acccelerator page](../images/Simulator1.png) Provision the simulator.<br>
+![Go to the solution acccelerator page](../images/Simulator1.png)
+2. Deploy<br>
 ![Provision the simulator](../images/Simulator2.png)
+3. Name it "Telemetry-Simulator", select your Azure subscription and pick the closest Azure datacenter.<br>
+The datacenter you selected will need to be used across the board for the rest of the solution.  make a note of the same.
 ![Select your subscription](../images/Simulator3.png)
 ![Provision the simulator](../images/Simulator4.png)
 ![Provision the simulator](../images/Simulator5.png)